 Tips for Safe Swimming After Ear Piercing

-Using waterproof ear protection, such as earplugs or swim caps, can also prevent any water from coming into contact with the piercings.
-After swimming, make sure to thoroughly rinse the ears with clean water to remove any chlorine or salt residue.
+Waterproof ear protection, such as earplugs or swim caps, can also prevent any water from coming into contact with the piercings.
+After swimming, thoroughly rinse the ears with clean water to remove any chlorine or salt residue.

 Finally, gently pat dry the piercings to avoid irritation.
 By following these guidelines, you can enjoy swimming without compromising the healing process of your ear piercings.